 Section 4.3.1 Reservation State Machine

 The Reservation State Machine has been modified to allow the rsvTimeout to be propogated by an Aggregator.
 The text has been revised to clarify the operation of the RSM.

+Section 4.3.1 Change to Explanation of RSM

+The following text has been added to this section:

+While a reservation is being modified the <reservationState> reflects the current state of the modification even though the <criteria> represents the last committed version.

 Section 4.5 Provisioning Sequence